midas-network/COVID-19/README.md

 ## Documents
 All documents relevant to 2019-nCoV can be posted in this section.
 Documents are mostly organized by country or by topic.
 Pre-prints and peer-reviewd manuscripts are posted with links to external webpages while all other documents are stored in this repository and internal links to those documents are listed.
 Documents include:
-* Report, inlcuding outbreak situation reports/updates, modeling reports and other "grey literature"
+* Reports, inlcuding outbreak situation reports/updates, modeling reports and other "grey literature"
 * Pre-prints and peer-reviewed publications, organized by topic
 * Guidelines by WHO, China, and US CDC related to 2019-nCoV